A Special Diocesan Priest Retreat

 Day 8 | Assisi - Rome

-We will begin the morning with Mass at Domus Laetitiae, led by Monsignor James McNamara.
+We will begin the morning with Mass at Domus Laetitiae.
 We will have breakfast, and then depart for the Eternal City.
-Upon arrival in Rome, you will check-in to Casa Bonus Pastor, a Franciscan Guesthouse near S. Peter’s Basilica.
+Upon arrival in Rome, you will check-in to Casa Bonus Pastor, a Franciscan Guesthouse near St. Peter’s Basilica.
 You will have free time for lunch on your own, and then make our way to the largest Christendom Church, St. Peter's Basilica.
 This Basilica was built on the site where St. Peter, the first Pope and Bishop of Rome, was martyred.
-Also, it was Our Holy Father, Pope Francis, who was the first Pontiff to visit the necropolis since extensive archaeological excavations were conducted at the ancient site decades ago.
 It is here that you will view Michelangelo's Pieta.
 This stunning marble sculpture depicts the Virgin Mary holding Christ after His crucifixion, death, and removal off the cross before being placed in the tomb.
-You could also take in the Vatican Museums.
-At this world-renowned museum, you will see the most impressive of edifices, galleries, and awe-inspiring relics.
-Additionally, you will observe the Tapestry Gallery, Raphael Rooms, Sistine Chapel, and Michelangelo's Masterpiece, the restored mural of the Last Judgment.
-The final stop on your Vatican tour is at the tomb of Saint John Paul II.
+The final stop on your Vatican tour is at the tomb of Saint John Paul II and the Tomb of Pope – Emeritus Benedict XVI.
 After, you can take in a local restaurant for dinner.
 Following dinner, explore the streets of Rome, or return to the hotel for overnight.

 Day 9 | Rome